markuswinkler/XCGLoggerNSLoggerConnector/README.md

 ###Compatibility

-XCGLoggerNSLoggerConnector works in both iOS and OS X projects.
+XCGLoggerNSLoggerConnector works for iOS projects.
 It is a Swift library intended for use in Swift projects.

 ###How to Use